|

 Another important consideration is that every configuration of the product is IP certified, and not only one specific configuration.
 Many manufacturers will claim a certain IP rating, but this rating is only achieved with one specific, and usually expensive configuration.
 All available configurations should be IP rated for proper protection to allow the customer flexibility when ordering a mobile computer.

-IP Rating Table
+IP (Ingress Protection) Rating Table

 |